P1100/Virtual-Labs/README.md

  <img alt="Framework" src="https://img.shields.io/badge/Framework-Spring | Angular-green"/>
 </p>

-This is a didactical learning project, made for the 2020 Internet Applications course ("Applicazioni internet").
+This is a didactical learning project, made for the 2020 Internet Applications course.
 It is a web app for handling university courses, teams, students and all their assignments/laboratories.
 Is it kept up to date

 ## Technologies
 - [Angular: **11.2.5**](https://github.com/angular/angular/releases) (started with Angular 8, then kept cleanly updating)